 1. Find a house and put in an offer.

-One of the most important things to know when buying a house in France is that you legally get 10 days “to reflect” on your decision.
+One of the most important things to know when moving to France and buying a house is that you legally get 10 days “to reflect” on your decision.
 In essence, if you are visiting houses and find one that interests you, you can “reserve” the house by putting in a full price offer.

 A full price offer is required to be accepted by the seller, as there are no overbids allowed.
 Once the offer is accepted, the buyer has 10 days to reflect, and can back out within those 10 days without penalty.